 While sunrises can be an inspiring way to start your day, some of us are not morning people.
 And if you’re visiting Southwest Florida (Naples-Fort Myers corridor), then you’ve reached the Florida land of gorgeous, awe-inspiring sunsets.
-And while almost any spot that faces west will provide a glorious feast of beautiful pinks and oranges, these five places are can’t miss.
+And while almost any spot that faces west will provide a glorious feast of beautiful pinks and oranges, these six places are can’t miss.
+Don’t forget your camera too and use these tips to get amazing sunset photos.

 This post on the best places to watch the sunset in SW Florida may contain affiliate links.
 For more information, please read our Disclosure Policy.